clamantha/Hello-World/README.md

 Hello World in all possible programming languages

+Edited by Samantha!
+This code is helpful to learn code!

 ## Aim

 This repository should eventually contain the famous "Hello World" program in all the programming languages possible...